 Being curious will help change the way we perceive things and develop a deeper sense of empathy.
 A person who nurtures curiosity in their mind will try to learn new things more quickly and adapt to new situations constructively.
 People will get a deeper understanding of their abilities and will develop problem-solving skills.
 Children who are curious will be more successful both in academics and the workplace.

 - Encourage them to be unique

-Every child should realize that it’s great to be unique and special in their own way.
-You don’t have to be one among the flock of the same feather that society wishes to see in them.
+Every child should realize that it is great to be unique and special in their own way.
+You need not have to be one among the flock of the same feather that society wishes to see in them.

 - Nurture their creativity

 Parents should ensure that their talents and creativity are discovered at an early age so that they can reach their full potential as they grow.
 Explore their creativity and encourage them to help reach their zenith.

 Whenever your child comes up with something new, be it small or big, support them wholeheartedly.
 Not everyone will shine at academics but realize that their talents lay elsewhere, explore, and help them succeed.

 We know how young kids ‘annoy’ us with questions, but be patient and answer them till they are satisfied.
 This will motivate them to keep on asking questions.